4. User Experience Design¶

 Level I | Self-management: the Wallet Provider SHOULD allow the User to access to a Frequently Asked Questions (FAQ) section within their Wallet Instance to clarify doubts and resolve certain issues independently.
 Each actor SHOULD create specific FAQs and corresponding answers regarding the data and functionalities they provide to the Wallet Provider or in their Touchpoints.
 For certain error cases, the Wallet Provider SHOULD provide another actor's direct channel of support to facilitate timely management and avoid opening an assistance request within the Wallet Instance.

-Here are the functional and User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution:
+Below are the User Experience requirements that the Wallet Solution Provider MUST guarantee through their own Wallet Solution:

 User feedback collection allows for monitoring the User Experience, identifying potential areas for optimization, and continuously measuring the effectiveness of the service.
 Each Wallet Provider SHOULD establish a structured feedback collection system to monitor and improve the User Experience.